MdAyanHassan/Chess_Android_App/README.md

 # Chess_Android_App
 Chess app written in Java and XML.
-(Way before compose came)